 The result than follows by the asymptotic independence asserted in Theorem~\ref{poisson} above. \end{proof}

 Note that every graph matches some profile $f$ and these events are mutually exclusive for distinct $f$.
 Thus, the sum of $p_f$ over all profiles $f$ must be $1$.
-The reason for considering profiles is, of course, that they completely determine the $\efe_m$ class of a graph. \begin{lemma} If $G_1$ and $G_2$ are graphs that both match the same $m$-profile $f$, then $G_1 \efe_m G_2$. \end{lemma} \begin{proof} This is immediate from Lemma~\ref{lem:disjoint-sum}. \end{proof}
+The reason for considering profiles is, of course, that they completely determine the $\efe_m$ class of a graph. \begin{lem} If $G_1$ and $G_2$ are graphs that both match the same $m$-profile $f$, then $G_1 \efe_m G_2$. \end{lem} \begin{proof} This is immediate from Lemma~\ref{lem:disjoint-sum}. \end{proof}

-We can now establish the main convergence law for MSO. \begin{theorem} If $\calC$ is a smooth, addable class of graphs and $\phi$ is a sentence of MSO, then the probability that $R_n(\calC)$ satisfies $\phi$ tends to a limit as $n$ goes to infinity. \end{theorem} \begin{proof} Let $m$ be the quantifier rank of $\phi$.
+We can now establish the main convergence law for MSO\@. \begin{thm} If $\calC$ is a smooth, addable class of graphs and $\phi$ is a sentence of MSO, then the probability that $R_n(\calC)$ satisfies $\phi$ tends to a limit as $n$ goes to infinity. \end{thm} \begin{proof} Let $m$ be the quantifier rank of $\phi$.
 By Lemma~\ref{lem:profile-equivalent}, if $f$ is an $m$-profile then either all graphs matching $f$ satisfy $\phi$ or none do.
 Let us say that $f$ implies $\phi$ if the former case holds.
 Then taking $p$ to be the sum of $p_f$ (as in Lemma~\ref{lem:profile-converge}) over all $f$ that imply $\phi$, we see that the probability that $R_n(\calC)$ satisfies $\phi$ tends to $p$. \end{proof}

 We can say somewhat more about the possible values $p$ to which the probability that $\phi$ holds in $R_n(\calC)$ may converge.
 Note that the property of being connected is definable by a sentence of MSO and thus the probability that $R_n(\calC)$ is connected converges to a limit.
 By Theorem~\ref{usuallyconnected}, this value is at least $1/\sqrt{e}$ and therefore greater than $1/2$.
 This, together with the result below tells us that the limiting probabilities of MSO sentences on smooth, addable classes cluster near $0$ and $1$.